 DISEMVOWELED: When someone inadvertently misspells a common word, usually with no sense of solecism.

-DIDGERIDUDE: Anyone, sometimes a hipster, who takes up an indigenous musical instrument on impulse, only to drop it very soon after.
+DIDGERIDUDE: Anyone, sometimes a hipster, who takes up an indigenous musical instrument on impulse, only to abruptly stop practicing it very soon after.

 DRAMANTIC: A cross between romantic and dramatic.
 (Attributed to Jessie Miller) *